continue-revolution/sd-webui-animatediff/docs/performance.md

 Batch number is NOT the same as batch size.
 In A1111 WebUI, batch number is above batch size.
 Batch number means the number of sequential steps, but batch size means the number of parallel steps.
 You do not have to worry too much when you increase batch number, but you do need to worry about your VRAM when you increase your batch size (where in this extension, video frame number).
 You do not need to change batch size at all when you are using this extension.

-We might develope approach to support batch size on WebUI in the near future.
+We might develope approach to support batch size on WebUI, but this is with very low priority and we cannot commit a specific date for this.